ceramicskate0/SharpExchange/README.md

 ## Dont use for evil or if not authorized to do so.
 This is for educational purposes only.
 Not an exploit.

-## If someone decides to use this (its already flagged by some A/V's on disk) IOC:
+## If someone decides to use this (its already flagged by some A/V's on disk) here are some ideas for IOC:

 - Its C#, so AMSI is likely in play on modern systems where it is enabled